-The Queen: The Life and Times of Elizabeth II #ad - It is unlikely that we will ever see a monarch reign so long or so effectively again, holding together a disparate group of nations, each with its own aspirations, customs and traditions.
+It is unlikely that we will ever see a monarch reign so long or so effectively again, holding together a disparate group of nations, each with its own aspirations, customs and traditions.
 It was, of course, most notably during the marriage of Prince Charles and Diana, not always straightforward and the Queen has found herself in hot water several times, Princess of Wales.

 When diana was tragically killed in a car crash the standing of the Royal Family was probably at its lowest ebb.
 During that time the Queen has endured the ups and downs that long life will bring. .
 Catherine ryan has written an intriguing biography of one of the most famous women of modern times, who at 91 years old still seems fit and healthy and looks very unlikely to hand over the reins to her successors any time soon.

 The abdication of her uncle, Edward VIII, in 1936 turned her family’s world upside-down.